Lying About Money to Your Spouse? How to Move Forward From Financial Infidelity

-Actions such as hiding credit card debt, hiding purchases/receipts, keeping a secret account, lying about spending money, and lying about the amount of money you spent on a purchase, can all be considered red flags that you or your partner has committed financial infidelity.
+Actions such as hiding credit card debt, hiding purchases/receipts, keeping a secret bank account, lying about spending money, and lying about the amount of money you spent on a purchase, can all be considered warning signs that you or your partner has committed financial infidelity.

-Unsurprisingly, keeping financial secrets from your significant other isn’t conducive to a healthy relationship, but it does happen.
-In a study Jeanfreau conducted of more than 400 participants, 27% of them admitted to having kept a financial secret from their partner.
+Unsurprisingly, keeping financial secrets from your significant other isn’t conducive to a healthy relationship — but it does happen.
+In a Journal of Financial Therapy study that Jeanfreau conducted of more than 400 participants, 27% of them admitted to having kept a financial secret from their partner.
 Couples that had dealt with financial infidelity also reported lower marital and life satisfaction.

 “Money means safety and security,” says Megan McCoy, Ph.D., director for the personal financial planning master’s program at Kansas State University.
 “When a partner lies about money, it can feel like they’re betraying your future.”

 Kelsey DiCarlo of Westchester County, New York, used to lie about the amount of money she made at the beginning of her relationship with her boyfriend.

 “A big part of why I felt the need to conceal it at first was because it was a trust issue,” DiCarlo said.
 “My guard was up a lot, not just with money but with everything.”

 DiCarlo kept multiple financial secrets from her boyfriend.
 She also didn’t tell him about the side gigs she worked apart from her full-time office job or the student loan debt she shared with her mom.
 He didn’t have student loan debt.